stelzinga/MF/Management_Framework.md

 - Promotion / Communication
 ________________________________________
 ## Communications
-Communications is the Business Function occupied with the Image of the Venture and the general brand name awareness both external and internal.
+Communications is the Business Function occupied with the Reputation of the Venture and the general brand name awareness both external and internal.
 ________________________________________
 ## Audit
 Audit is responsible for an independent Control of part or whole of Operations.
 The focus of Audit can be different: